StemVibrations/STEM/paper/paper.md

 # Software description

 STEM performs time-domain analyses of railway-induced vibrations using the Finite Element Method (FEM).
-The software adopts a modular and layered architecture, separating model definition, meshing, vehicle dynamics, and stochastic subsurface modelling.
+The software adopts a modular and layered architecture, in which model definition, meshing, vehicle dynamics, and stochastic subsurface modelling are clearly separated.
+At its core, STEM orchestrates the full simulation workflow, including input generation, solver configuration, time integration, and post-processing.

 The main components of the STEM ecosystem are:

 - [STEM](https://github.com/StemVibrations/STEM/): The core package responsible for model setup, input generation, solver configuration, and post-processing.

 - [gmsh utils](https://github.com/StemVibrations/gmsh_utils/): The package for mesh generation using gmsh [@Geuzaine_Remacle_2009], supporting complex geometries and layered soil profiles.